frank-y-liu/texlive-docker-image/README.md

 Image `frankliu1/latex_ctan:ubuntu` is built on the latest stable version of CTAN.
 It has `all` packages and fonts.
 The size is 6.3GB.

-Image `frankliu1/latex_ctan:custom' is custom build with selected latex packages.
+Image `frankliu1/latex_ctan:custom` is a custom build with selected latex packages.
 It's based on Ubuntu LTS 20.04.1

 Usage
 ------------